Increasing adoptee wellbeing by providing spaces to connect in person and online.

 Read Gilli’s blog posts:

-Lara Leon How To be Adopted
+Lara Leon

+Hi, I’m Lara and I live on the south coast of England with my partner and teenage son.
+I was adopted by the process of private adoption in 1970.
+I was 9 days old when I was passed from my biological mother to new parents.
 At the time, the ‘blank slate’ theory prevailed; specifically the belief was that at that age, I did not have any pre-adoption experiences - I was a ‘vanilla baby’, upon which my new family could imprint themselves without any problem or difficulty.
 Unsurprisingly, this was not to be.

 Because on some level, I was already aware that I was in unfamiliar surroundings.
 I was an ‘internaliser’ as a young child.
 Perfectly behaved, quiet and compliant.
 We now accept that I was exhibiting a classic response to adjusting to the trauma of separation from my biological mother and adaptation to this environment.
+My parents had no idea about any of this and continued to parent me as if I were theirs, effectively failing to factor my adoptive status into their parenting.
+Over the years, my struggles were misunderstood and invalidated which resulted in further difficulty and anguish.

 All of this led me to later researching well-being in adults who were adopted as babies or infants as part of my MSc.
 The findings were unsurprising but do offer a ray of hope for the psychological adjustment of future adoptees.
+As adoptees we should not have to fight for this to be recognised.
+But fight we do and we will continue to do so, because the social narrative needs to change.